Farhan2299/Space_battle_mod_1/README.md

 # Space_battle_mod_1
-Thinking about making different stages in the battle where the ending is you either lose and earth gets destroyed, or you win and the alien fleed is destoryed
+Thinking about making different stages in the battle where the ending is you either lose and earth gets destroyed, or you win and the alien fleet is destoryed

 -maybe add an animation where the earth is destroyed in keyframes?